-2. What subjects at school and/or college were the easiest for you?
+2. What were the subjects at school and/or college the easiest for you?
 Why?
 What subjects did you enjoy the most?
 What, if anything, did you find yourself helping others with?

 3. If you were at a party and heard people having an animated discussion about a subject that you felt compelled to join in, what would they be talking about?
 Why would you feel compelled to join in?

 4. What roles do you play in your family of origin, with your current family, with your friends?
 Which roles feel completely natural to you?
 Some examples are advisor, peacekeeper, leader, nurturer or anything else.